 Each year the Catholic Schools Office encourage individual parish primary schools to hold five Staff Development Days which are for staff in-service and are pupil free.
 The first SDD of each year is the first day of the school year.
 The other four are chosen by the school and are usually attached to a long weekend or at convenient times for parents.
 The children do not come to school on these days.
-OSHC is available on these days.
 Ample warning of SDD dates is given to the school community.